mvinaroz/dp-hp/code/mnist/README.md

 - `python3 dp_cgan_reference.py --data-save-str dpcgan_digits --data digits`

 #### Evaluation
+each of the above models creates a synthetic dataset, which can be evaluated by running the following script with the previously used experiment name (`log-name` or `data-save-str`)
 - `python3 synth_data_benchmark.py --data-log-name *experiment name* --data digits`

 ## fashion MNIST